Offering Piano Lessons for ages 7 to Adult in my Brainerd Studio

 Do you use one method, or several methods?

-I am partial to the Alfred series, and often use the Faber series also.
+For beginners, I am partial to the Faber and Alfred method and repertoire books.
+For intermediate-level classical literature, I can be a bit picky about which editors and publishers we use.
 If you have old books in your piano bench, or perhaps a relative passed-down some books, let’s take a look at them.
 They may be just fine, they may be out-of-date, or they may be a mess!

 Do you take students to “piano contests”?